Jake005/Jake005/README.md

 I'm Chris, a student passionate about coding and technology.
 Currently living in Timișoara, I'm focused on robotics with a strong interest in both hardware and software.

-I'm a former member of a robotics team and enthusiastic about networking, 3D modeling, and exploring new tech.
+I'm a former member of a robotics team and enthusiastic about web development, networking, 3D modeling, and exploring new tech.

 Right now, I'm working on my portfolio to showcase my experience and projects more accurately.